Schwarzeisc00l/can-i-update/README.md

-How often do you check?
+How often do you update the WM?
 `Normally once a week.
 I don't know about later.`

+How does it work?
+`I update a Virtual Machine once a week.`